 | In-Wall + Outlet | $599 pro | Drywall only | No | Zero visible cables |

-Are you renting?
+Renting?
 Methods 1 and 2 are your safe options.
 Paintable cable raceways give the best result without wall damage — peel-and-stick adhesive leaves no permanent marks if removed carefully.

-Do you have plaster, brick, or concrete walls?
+Plaster, brick, or concrete walls?
 In-wall routing isn't possible.
 A cable raceway is your best option, and a well-installed paintable one looks much cleaner than you'd expect.

-Do you have drywall and want cables completely hidden?
+Drywall and want cables completely hidden?
 Method 3 — full in-wall wiring with a power outlet.
 Nothing else comes close.

-Is your TV directly above a media stand?
+TV directly above a media stand?
 A fabric sleeve might be all you need.
 Cables drop straight down behind the furniture and disappear from the viewing angle.

 Can I hide TV cables without cutting into the wall?